isbobby/isbobby.github.io/2-os/2-scheduling/2-intro_to_scheduling.md

 Now, if we relax assumption 1, where jobs have different runtime, and if job A runs for 100s, the average turnaround becomes $$sum(100+110+120)/3=110s$$.
 Although job B and C have the same runtime, their turnaround gets degraded.
 This is referred to as the **convoy effect**, where a number of shorter workloads gets queued behind a large workload.

+## Algorithm 2 - SJF
+The above example showcased a single large workload can degrade performance in a FIFO scheduler.
+If we assume the run-time of each workload before hand, we can schedule to run the shortest jobs first.
+For the above example, we will run the two 10s tasks, and lastly the 100s task.
+This gives a much quicker turnaround of $$sum(10+20+120)/3=50s$$, a more than 2x improvement of the previous FIFO.
+In fact, if we assume all jobs arrive at the same time and their runtime is known, SJF is the optimal scheduling policy for turnaround time.

+However, the optimisation this approach brings also depends on the assumption that all workloads arrive at the same time, and we can re-order the execution by starting the shortest workload first.
+When we relax this assumption, the following scenario also leads to a convoy problem in SJF.

+Instead of all 3 tasks arriving at the same time, the largest workload may arrive first.
+Since no other tasks have arrived, it is scheduled to execute.

+After 10 seconds of execution, two other 10s tasks arrive.
+They can't be executed as the SJF scheduler is non-preemptive.
+This leads to an increase in the average turnaround time to $$sum(100+110-10+120-10)=103.33s$$.

+## Algorithm 3 - STCF
+The above concern can be addressed with the help of context switching and preemptive scheduling.
+Once the shorter tasks arrive, it can preempt the currently running job to run another job.
+The job to schedule will have the **shortest time to complete**, hence the name of this scheduling policy - shortest time to complete first.

+With this, the above problem results in a shorter turnaround time to $$sum(120+20-10+30-10)=50s$$.